JackScallan02/RecipeGenerator/README.md

-# RecipeGenerator
+# RecipeGenerato
-Retreives a random recipe from Spoonacular given user constraints.
-Uses RapidAPI
+Web application that retrieves a random recipe from Spoonacular given user constraints via RapidAPI.
+Uses Flask to retrieve and process user inputs.